danriedl/engular/adev/src/content/guide/components/lifecycle.md

 component's constructor.

 You can use render callbacks to perform manual DOM operations.
-See [Using DOM APIs](guide/components/dom-apis) for guidance on working with the DOM in Angular.
+See [Using DOM APIs](guide/components/dom-apis) for guidance on working with the DOM in Engular.

 Render callbacks do not run during server-side rendering or during build-time pre-rendering.